david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Video_Analytics_Tutorial.md

 2. Select a suitable face detection model (download if necessary)
 2. Update environment variables to point to the new video, model, and associated json file.
 3. Run the new pipeline using the `gst-launch-1.0` command.
-4. Add a head pose element to the above pipeline and run it.
+4. Add another element (either age-gender or emotion) to the above pipeline and run it.

 </details>